RogerBaklund/Indentation/README.md

       indented

 Note that the structure is kept, the entire block of text is shifted to the left.
-Lines First and Second has no indentation, lines two and four ("indented") are still indented, but now with only two space characters.
+"First" and "Second" has no indentation, lines two and four ("indented") are still indented, but now with only two space characters.

 Sometimes the structure *is* changed, but only for the first line.
 Any leading